funbox/sidekiq-influxdb/README.md

 ### Stats and Queues metrics

-To collect metrics for task stats and queues, you need to run the script periodically.
-For example you can use gem `clockwork`.
-You can add settings like this to `clock.rb`
+To collect metrics for task stats and queues, you need to run the following code periodically.
+For example, you can use the gem `clockwork` for that.
+You can add settings like this to `clock.rb`:

 ```ruby
 require "sidekiq/metrics/stats"